tfulanchan/kau-docs/docs/434/index.md

 CIO is responsible for planning IT strategies and communicate IT to non-IT business leaders.
 He oversees implementation of IT projects.
 Create competitive advantages and define technology vision.

-Countries are selected for outsourcing based on factors such as availability of skilled talent, cost-effectiveness, access to global talent, ease of doing business, infrastructure, government policies, and alignment with core business functions.
+Countries are selected for outsourcing based on factors such as availability of skilled talent, cost-effectiveness, ease of doing business, infrastructure, government policies, and alignment with core business functions.

 Cost implications, total cost involved, quality and performance standards, strategic goals, risks, organizational ability to manage in-house, flexibility to change, legal implications, impact on human resources.